smartdevicelink/sdl_hmi_integration_guidelines/docs/Getting Started/index.md

 Once the components are registered, the HMI must notify sdl that it is ready to begin further communication using the [BasicCommunication.OnReady](../basiccommunication/onready) notification.

-Upon receipt of the OnReady notification, SDL will begin checking the availablility of the different HMI components via a chain of requests:
+Upon receipt of the OnReady notification, SDL will begin checking the availability of the different HMI components via a chain of requests:

   * `UI.IsReady` - The display availability
   * `VR.IsReady` - The voice recognition module availability